Carpe Diem: Critical Learning Period-Aware Contract-Based Incentives for Federated Learning: Experimental Results

-In Fig.~\ref{fig:testbed}, we introduce a proof of concept of {\fontfamily{qcr}\selectfont R3T}.
+{ } In Fig.~\ref{fig:testbed}, we introduce a proof of concept of {\proposed}.
 Clients with higher IDs are assigned higher training capabilities, characterized by larger data sizes and increased data diversity.
-We assume all clients have identical system capabilities and act rationally and strategically under Assumption~\ref{assump:rationality}.
-Besides, {\fontfamily{qcr}\selectfont CLPs} end at training round 31.
-Clients register on the blockchain and their information (e.g., IDs, addresses, efforts, and joined training rounds) is recorded throughout the training.
+We assume all 10 clients have identical system capabilities and act rationally and strategically {over 81 training rounds (i.e., $T_{\text{poc}} = 81$)} under Assumption~\ref{assump:rationality}. {{\proposed} and $\mathrm{CFL}$ select the same number of clients in each training round (i.e., $|\mathcal{S}_{\mathrm{\proposed}}^{(t)}|=|\mathcal{S}_{\mathrm{CFL}}^{(t)}|$, $\forall t\in\mathcal{T}$)}.
+Besides, {{\fontfamily{qcr}\selectfont CLPs} are detected as ending after training round 30 using the $\mathrm{FGN}$ proxy defined in Section~\ref{subsec:contract}(\ref{para:clp_probing})}.
+Clients register on the blockchain, and their information (e.g., IDs, addresses, efforts, and joined training rounds) is recorded throughout the training.
 Therefore, non-repudiation and transparency are guaranteed thanks to blockchain properties.

-\textbf{Convergence rate.} As illustrated in Fig.~\ref{fig:testbed_results}, {\fontfamily{qcr}\selectfont R3T} demonstrates its efficiency by surpassing CFL in \textit{improving convergence rate} under non-IID settings for both CIFAR-10 and Fashion-MNIST datasets.
-Particularly, {\fontfamily{qcr}\selectfont R3T} achieves a significant increase in performance during the initial FL training phase.
+\paragraph{Convergence rate} As illustrated in Fig.~\ref{fig:testbed_results}, {\proposed} demonstrates its efficiency by surpassing $\mathrm{CFL}$ in \textit{improving convergence rate} under non-IID settings for both CIFAR-10 and FMNIST datasets.
+Particularly, {\proposed} achieves a significant increase in performance during the initial FL training phase.
 This improvement is attributed to its strategy of attracting the highest-quality clients by offering an optimal set of contract items, which includes timely and substantial rewards, early in the training process.
-For example, {\fontfamily{qcr}\selectfont R3T} tends to reach the final target accuracy in just 20 rounds, compared with approximately 61 rounds for CFL on the datasets.
+For example, {\proposed} tends to reach the final target accuracy in just 20 rounds, compared with approximately 61 rounds for $\mathrm{CFL}$ on the datasets.